 Step Four: Creating a Strategic Content Matrix

-The importance of different kinds of content depend not only on their current stage in the buying process, but also on the individual customer and their individual goals and needs.
+The importance of different kinds of content depends not only on their current stage in the buying process, but also on the individual customer and their individual goals and needs.

 This means that it’s not possible to create a content plan by simply looking at user personas or customer journeys–they must be combined into a single matrix, which creates the opportunity to address each individual persona throughout the entirety of their purchase decision.